TushaRahulB/Visualisation_Assignment_PowerBi/README.md

 # Sales Dashboard Assignment

-This repository contains a static image representation of a Sales Dashboard, designed to visualize key sales performance indicators.
+This repository contains a representation of a Sales Dashboard, designed to visualize key sales performance indicators.
 The dashboard aims to provide a quick overview of sales trends, distribution, and profitability across different dimensions.

 ## Table of Contents
 - [Overview](#overview)